Banishment

 Key features

-Suitable for both close-up and stage performances
+Versatile for close-up, parlour, and stage performances

 Pros

-Versatile for different performance settings
+Versatile across different performance settings and audiences

 Cons